christopherwahlstrom/christopherwahlstrom/README.md

 - 👋 Hi, I’m Christopher Wahlström
-- 👀 I’m interested in Frontend Development , MTB in the forrest , be with my family and friends
+- 👀 I’m interested in Fullstack Development , IAM , Cloud Dev , Tech , Science , Running my MTB in the forrest, be with my family and friends
-- 🌱 I’m currently a Frontend Developer..
+- 🌱 I’m currently a Developer..
 - 💞️ I’m looking for future job opportunities.
 - 📫 How to reach me wahlstromchristopher@gmail.com